- 2.CHECK DEVICE MODEL NO.

 - Try a different USB cable.
 The original cable that came with your phone should work best, if not, try any other cable that’s new and of good quality.

 - Connect using a different USB port on your PC.

 - Reboot phone and PC and then try again.

-- Load the recovery file (extracted in Step 2) into Odin as instructed below:
+- Load the firmware files (extracted in Step 1.1) in Odin as instructed below:

-- Click the Start button to begin flashing CWM on your Galaxy Gio GT-S5660, and wait until you see a PASS! message in Odin’s top left box.
+- Click the ‘Start’ button to begin flashing I9505XXUEMI8 firmware on your Galaxy S4 GT-I9505, and wait until you see a ‘PASS!’ message in Odin’s top left box.

 - When you get PASS! message, your phone will restart automatically.
 You can then disconnect your phone from PC.

 └ If you see FAIL instead of PASS in Odin’s top left box, disconnect Galaxy Note 3 from PC, close Odin, remove phone’s battery and put it back in 3-4 seconds, open Odin and then repeat PART 2 and PART 3 of this guide again.

 Enjoy Android 4.3 on your Galaxy S4!